25 Pixie Haircuts for a Bold, Modern Look in 2026

 A texturizing paste worked through dry hair creates the piece-y, defined finish in under a minute.
 The textured crop is one of the most low-maintenance cuts available because the deliberate messiness means zero precision styling.
 It works on every texture from straight to wavy and hides fine hair's thinness effectively.

-4. The Pixie With Long Fringe
+4. The Rounded Bowl Pixie

 5. The Pixie for Round Faces